 Costa Rica is a picture perfect example of conservation.
 Rich with roaring rivers, jungle waterfalls, lush rainforests, and a mind-boggling assortment of wildlife, this small Central American country is a vacation paradise.
 Despite all the natural beauty, many indigenous communities lack the resources to improve homes, schools, or hospitals.

 Upon arrival into San Jose, we are quickly whisked away into the countryside about two hours from the capital city.
 In the shadow of the Turrialba Volcano, we partner a local families on a number of home repair and community oriented projects.

-We work together side by side, family with familia, on construction projects and community renovations.
-During breaks, we share empanadas, gallo pinto or plántanos while immersing ourselves in the culture, language, and history of the community.
+We work together side by side, familia con familia, on construction projects and community renovations.
+During breaks, we share empanadas, gallo pinto or plántanos, immersing ourselves in the culture, language, and history of the community.

 Our evenings are spent at a rustic lodge, with views of the Turrialba Valley mountains and plantations of coffee, sugar cane, and fruit.

 Once our time in Turrialbla is complete, we move to the Pacuare River for a whitewater rafting adventure that takes us down 18 miles of Class III and IV rapids through the magnificent rainforest.